cbngu/Monolith/README.md

 Monolith is an effort by WarCraft to open source its code and get involved with the Minecraft plugin community.
 It is the result of collecting common functionality encountered during years of server development and its purpose is to provide a more convenient API for certain aspects of creating Minecraft plugins.
 Despite the name, Monolith does not encourage the similarly named anti-pattern, but actually tries to steer the consumer towards proper modularization and composition over inheritence by design.
 You will find that most modules are written in an immutable and (pure) functional style to improve testability and reduce side effects.
 The project takes some elements from Domain Driven Design (DDD) to improve project structure, but by no means attempts to implement it to its full potential.

+## Work in progress
+The Monolith project is a work in progress and as such you might run into block types or events that have not yet been implemented.
+When you do please open an issue on our GitHub at [github.com/WarCraft/Monolith](https://github.com/WarCraft/Monolith) and we will do our best to implement it as quickly as we can.
+Alternatively you can look into implementing the missing piece yourself and opening a pull request.
+More on contributing below.

 ## Ask questions
 We open source our code for everyone's benefit.
 If you run into a concept or snippet that you don't understand do not hesitate to ask a question in the #dev channel on our Discord at [discord.warcraft.gg](http://discord.warcraft.gg) or in the development category on our forum at [community.warcraft.gg](http://community.warcraft.gg) and we'll do our best to explain what it does, how it does it, and share our thoughts on why we felt that's how it should do it.